worldpeaceenginelabs/DONATE-DECENTRALIZE-UI/README.md

 # GET STARTED
-#### This is a prototype which empowers your fanbase to deploy a Gun relay on multiple ways for your website/app.
+#### This is a prototype which empowers your fanbase to deploy a Gun relay on multiple ways to support your website/app.
 Just css style it to your needs.
 ## Donate Decentralize
 #### Deploy 1-click Heroku Gun relay, instruction for new Heroku users (working)
 ## Selfhost Decentralize